-Seahawks counting on Jason Myers — who they cut a year ago — to stop placekicking merry-go-round in second chance in Seattle
+A year ago, the Seahawks cut Jason Myers.
+Now, it’s up to him to stop their merry-go-round at kicker.

 All of which led some to wonder why Seattle hadn’t just kept Myers in the first place.

-There was little difference between the two in the preseason last year in the two games that Myers was on the roster for — Myers hit field goals of 43 and 33 yards while Janikowksi hit a 25-yarder and two extra points.
+There was little difference between the two in the preseason last year in the two games that Myers was on the roster for — Myers hit field goals of 43 and 33 yards while Janikowski hit a 25-yarder and two extra points.

-Schneider, though, said that while “a lot goes into’’ roster decisions that Janikowski was also simply the more consistent kicker throughout the entirety of the offseason a year ago.
+Schneider, though, said that while “a lot goes into’’ roster decisions, Janikowski was also simply the more consistent kicker throughout the entirety of the offseason a year ago.

 “We went through it and we documented everything and that was one thing that we did all through OTAs, all through training camp, all the games, we chart every single kick and Jason did get beat out and I think he would be the first to tell you that,’’ Schneider said.
-“But I think that made him even better… I think that all prepared him for where he is today and he’s been great to have back.’’
+“But I think that made him even better. … I think that all prepared him for where he is today and he’s been great to have back.’’

 Of the competition last year, Myers said “it was fair.
 They told me to come out here and just compete and that’s what I do.
 That’s what I was doing last year and what I’m doing this year.’’